 Lookback period for Form 941.
-Your deposit schedule for a calendar year is determined from the total taxes (not reduced by any advance earned income credit payments) reported on your Forms 941 (line 11) in a four-quarter lookback period.
+Your deposit schedule for a calendar year is determined from the total taxes (not reduced by any advance earned income credit payments) reported on your Forms 941 in a four-guarter lookback period.
 The lookback period begins July 1 and ends June 30 as shown in the chart below.
-If you reported \$50,000 or less of Form 941 taxes for the lookback period, you are a monthly schedule depositor; if you reported more than \$50,000, you are a semiweekly schedule depositor.
-There are two exception rules-the \$2,500 rule (see Exception above) and the \$100,000 Next-Day Deposit Rule.
-The deposit rules and the \$100,000 exception are discussed later.
+If you reported \$50,000 or less of Form 941 taxes for the lookback period, you are a monthly schedule depositor; if you reported more than

+\$50,000, you are a semiweekly schedule depositor.
+There are two exception rules-the \$2,500 rule (see Exception above) and the \$100,000 Next-Day Deposit Rule on page 2.

-Lookback Period for Calendar Year 2004
+Lookback Period for Calendar Year 2007